saintpeas/algo_dev_analysis/README.md

 - displayPlaylist: Iterates through the list to print song details.
 - Destructor: Frees all nodes to prevent memory leaks.

+The main function demonstrates usage by adding sample songs, displaying the playlist, removing a song, and showing the updated list.
+The singly linked list is ideal for this application because songs are typically played sequentially, and insertions/deletions are straightforward without needing bidirectional navigation.

 ## Code Sample

 ```cpp